ParallelUniverseProgrammer/MovieBot/README.md

 # MovieBot

-An elegant, provider‑agnostic AI assistant for your household media.
-MovieBot connects Plex, Radarr, Sonarr, and TMDb with a modern Discord experience — powered by OpenAI‑compatible models (OpenAI or OpenRouter).
-It's fast to set up, pleasant to use, and designed for contributors.
+MovieBot is a simple helper for your home media.
+It lives in Discord and connects to Plex, Radarr, Sonarr, and TMDb.
+Ask in plain English to find something to watch, search your library, or add new titles to your download queue.
+It learns what your household likes and gives better suggestions over time.
+Works with OpenAI or OpenRouter.

 ## ✨ Highlights

-- Conversational agent with tool calling (90+ tools)
+- Use it in Discord — no new app to install
-- Provider‑agnostic LLM routing, configured in `config/config.yaml`
+- Find something to watch fast with natural‑language search
-- Role‑based model selection: `chat`, `smart`, `worker`, `quick`, and `summarizer`
+- Add and manage movies/shows in Radarr and Sonarr
-- Optional reasoning effort per role (minimal / medium / high)
+- Search and summarize what's in your Plex library
-- AI‑powered household preferences system that learns your taste
+- Learns your taste (genres, people, limits) and personalizes results
-- Advanced performance features: caching, circuit breakers, and parallel execution
+- Quick setup with safe defaults; your `.env` is never overwritten
-- Sub‑agent architecture for complex task handling
+- Reliable under load: caching, retries, and parallel requests
-- Clever progress messages and real‑time UX updates
+- Provider‑agnostic: OpenAI or OpenRouter (set in `config/config.yaml`)
-- Fast setup wizard and a modern, DM‑friendly Discord UX
+- Friendly for tinkerers: clear config, typed code, easy to extend

 Why people like it:
-- Minimal config, sensible defaults, and a "no surprises" setup (your `.env` is never overwritten)
+- Set it up once and use it from any device via Discord
-- Clear separation of concerns (config routing picks the model; agents do the work)
+- Sensible defaults and a "no surprises" setup (your `.env` is never overwritten)
-- Sophisticated performance optimizations that make it fast and reliable
+- Clear config: you pick the provider; the bot handles the rest
-- AI that actually learns and adapts to your household's preferences
+- Fast and stable even when services are slow
-- Friendly codebase for contributors (typed, testable, and easy to navigate)
+- Improves with use as it learns your household's preferences

 ## 🚀 Quick Start